Recreation Yard (Alcatraz)

 The Recreation Yard was the yard used by inmates of Alcatraz Federal Penitentiary between 1934 and 1963.
 It is located adjacent to the Dining Hall northwest of the end of D-Block on a raised level surrounded by a high wall and fence above it.
 Guard Tower #3 lay just to the west of the yard.
 The gun gallery was situated in the yard, mounted on one of the dining hall's exterior walls.
-The recreation yard faced the mainland.
+The recreation yard did face the mainland.